Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 If focus of concentration is the initial trigger of the entire “choke” response, then what specific kind of focus are we really talking about here?
 What kind of concentration gets athletes into trouble and sets them up for the old gag reflex?
-Before I answer that question, let me be a typical psychologist and “answer” it with another question.
-But first, think back to a time in the past when you choked.
+Think back to a time in the past when you choked.
 Think back to a time that is a wonderful representation of this awful, embarrassing affliction.
 Remember, if you will, a time when you did an amazing job of skillfully ripping a stunning defeat from the closing jaws of victory.
 Now for my question: What were you focusing on in that performance right before everything seemed to head south?
 Where specifically was your concentration?
 What were you thinking about?

 Chances are pretty good that in answering my question, you’d say that your concentration was locked on a variation of one of two targets: Going into the big game, match or race, both of these concentration targets involved you being too FOCUSED ON (something related to) THE OUTCOME.
 First, your concentration may have been on winning or losing, how well you were going to do that day, what would happen if you didn’t, the kind of stats that you wanted to produce, (i.e. how many hits you’d get, points you’d score, the time that you’d go, a tournament, team or higher level competition that you’d qualify for if you had a great outing in this particular performance), how well you needed to do in order to win, etc. In most cases of choking, the athlete loses control of his focus either right before and/or during the performance and allows his concentration to dwell on many of the above, outcome-related targets.
 I know of no better way to set yourself up for disappointment, heartache and failure than by mentally leaving the NOW and jumping ahead to the future or the outcome.
 If we want to identify one of the main culprits in choking, then this is one of the primary guilty parties!
 Having an outcome focus right before and during performance is BAD news for athletes at every level across every sport, no exceptions!